JackieGH/cse15l-lab-reports/researching-commands.md

 We will use the following-line tools for files and directories from `./technical`. <br>
 ### `grep -e`
 Sometimes you want to find a match for more than one expression, in this case you will need to add `-e` before every expression.
+The command-line input:

-        $ grep -e "bomb" -e "flight" chapter-2.txt Islam, and celebrated recent suicide
+        $ grep -e "bomb" -e "flight" chapter-2.txt

+Generates the output:

+        Islam, and celebrated recent suicide bombings of
 ### `grep -o`
 ### `grep -n`
 ### `grep -m`